Champions League semi-final second legs: What to look out for

 Article body

-Presented by Expedia, UEFA.com considers the potential talking points at Stade de France on Saturday 28 May.
+Presented by Expedia, UEFA.com considers the potential talking points as the four contenders aim to book places in the Stade de France final on Saturday 28 May.

 Is the quadruple actually on?